Xaldew/wasp-cc/README.md

 - If you're missing Python packages, login to the Spark master node and use `apt` to install the packages.
 E.g., `sudo apt install python-scipy` for the python2.7 version of SciPy.

+- Be careful of running out of memory.
+It seems like `gcloud` does *not* shut down the job in case the Spark master crashes, so it may keep running indefinitely if not canceled manually.